LamakerOfficial/help-center/_posts/minecraft/bungeecord/2021-10-02-getting-started.md

 3. Start the server.
 4. Type `7` and click on enter.
 5. Type `6` and click on enter.
-Wait for half a minute, your server should be on.
+Wait around 30 seconds, your server should be on.
-> Note: Do not rely on the server status at the top left of the page, it does not indicate the status of proxy servers properly.
+> Note: Do not rely on the server status at the top left of the page, it does not indicate the status of proxy servers correctly.
 6. Click on "Stop", then click "Kill".
 7. Click on "File Manager" at the top of the page.
 ![image](../../../assets/images/posts/bungeecord/getting-started/starting-proxy.png)